Please contact the Dean of Students Office if your organization or journal has a question about campaign and political activity.

 - All written work submitted for academic credit must comply with the ordinary terms and conditions HLS imposes for granting writing credits, as stated in the Law School’s Handbook of Academic Policies.

 - Faculty and staff should take care not to steer students to a campaign as a means of obtaining writing credits.

 - HLS should administer the award of credit for written work in an evenhanded, politically neutral manner.

 Finally, whether HLS would be viewed as participating indirectly or directly in a campaign will depend on the facts giving rise to the particular request.
-Additional guidance is available at:

 Harvard’s OGC is happy to discuss individual requests for guidance as they are presented.